Seteeri/Particle/snippets/notes/PARTICLE.md

     * Draw symbols with cons cell [Done]
     * Make NIL type [Done]
     * Draw str cdr with dot [Done]
+    * Refactor pointer to point to last (NIL)
+      * More consistent with entering a list
     * Rewrite list handling [WIP]
       * When enter-list, change ptr symbol to reflect it instead of pos
     * Need pointer/new fns to change layout, new row/col